-Your garbage disposal provides a way for you to not have to think about the food waste you put into the sink.
+Your garbage disposal provides a way not to think about the food waste you put into the sink.
 Because of that, we don’t blame you for not spending much time thinking about the inner workings of your garbage disposal.
 However, there are some things we think any responsible garbage disposal owner should know if they want to prevent repairs and drain clogs.

 It Doesn’t Have the “Blades” You Might Picture

 Many people imagine that the garbage disposal has sharp blades, like a blender, slicing up food before sending it down the drain.
-Actually, the impeller’s blades aren’t very sharp.
+The impeller’s blades aren’t very sharp.
 This would be tough to maintain.
-Rather than slicing food, the force with which they move grinds food down against a grinder plate.
+Rather than slicing food, the force they move grinds food down against a grinder plate.

 Now, this doesn’t mean you should ever stick your hands in to pull out some blockage.
 This is still dangerous, as the impeller could switch on.